rossumur/Arduinocade/README.md

 AudioGrind is a primitive html/javascript audio editing tool is used to convert midi files to C struct data.
 It can also be used to reverse engineer classic gaming sound effects using a graphical spectrogram, without which it is nearly impossible to figure out how the effects are constructed - I’m talking to you Joust.

-###IR input Joysticks, keyboards etc
+###IR input Joysticks, Keyboards etc
 The GPIO attached to the IR sensor is sampled at HSYNC and fed to one of a number of IR decoders.
 The 15734Hz sample rate is enough to accurately parse nearly all IR protocols.
 For performance reasons only one is enabled at a time; check the #ifdefs in ir_input.cpp.

-So enjoy.
+##So enjoy

 Let me know if you have some fun with it.

 Cheers
 Rossum